2019 PAPGA Training Course Guide &

 This class is a prerequisite for all CETP classes and covers physical properties and combustion characters of propane, how propane is produced & transported; identifying industry standards, safety codes and regulations, identifying basic parts of tanks, cylinders and bulk storage installation, maintaining a safe working environment, identifying commonly used hand tools and supplies and serving the customer.

-CETP Delivery Combo: Bobtail and Cylinder Delivery 2.2/2.4
+CETP Delivery Combo: Bobtail and Cylinder Delivery Operations 2.2/2.4

 CETP Designing & Installing Exterior Distribution Systems 4.1